meghakuc/angular-bookapi-app/README.md

 2. Install Node.js

-3. Go to "angular-bookapi-app" folder from the Node js command prompt.
+3. Go to 'angular-bookapi-app' folder from the Node js command prompt.

-4. Run "npm install" to install application dependencies
+4. Run 'npm install' to install application dependencies

-5. Run "ng serve" to start the application
+5. Run 'ng serve' to start the application

-6. Navigate to "http://localhost:4200" to view the application
+6. Navigate to http://localhost:4200 to view the application

-7. Run "ng test" to test the application
+7. Run 'ng test' to test the application